FelixRovinVincent/vehicle-survey-analyser/README.md

 ```
 This would compile, run tests and build runnable Jar file "vehicle-survey-analyser-0.0.1-SNAPSHOT.jar" which can be found in "target" folder.

+The tests results can be found in "target/surefire-reports" folder.

 ### Run executable Jar file
-Navigate to the "target" folder in project from Terminal(Command Line) and use the following command:
+Navigate to the "target" folder in project from Terminal(Command Line).

+use the following command:
 ```
 java -jar vehicle-survey-analyser-0.0.1-SNAPSHOT.jar
 ```

 If you copy the jar file to some other location, please make sure that you place the data file to be analysed in a folder named "data" and place the folder in the same directory that the Excecutable Jar file is in.

+After running the jar file, there will be a "logs" folder created containing the log files and also the "report" folder containing all generated report files.

 ### Note:-
 I have included an Eclipse launch configuration for convenience to quickly enable you to build the project.
 Right click on the project folder in Eclipse IDE and choose "Run As"-> "Maven Build".
 Choose "vehicle-survey-analyser - Production" configuration and it will compile, execute tests, build runnable Jar and additionally do static analysis using SonarQube.
 But I am not sure if it would work right away in all platforms.
 I have checked with Windows 10 OS and Eclipse Neon and it works.